dustin-miao/diffeq/content/📘initial value problem.md

 title: 📘Initial Value Problems
 ---

-An **initial value problem** is an [[📘ordinary]] differential equation together with an initial condition that specifies the value of the function at a given point in the domain.
+An **initial value problem** is an [[📘ordinary|ordinary]] differential equation together with an initial condition that specifies the value of the function at a given point in the domain.